In this tutorial, we’re going to read data from a table automatically on click.

 <table><tr><td>

-We’re going to pick a selector for this brick: You can use the blue arrow button to visually select the selector...or go the manual way and inspect the page by hand.
+field, and then clicking the arrow button to visually select the selector...or go the manual way and inspect the page by hand.

 I choose the latter and I figured out that if I use table:nth-child(15)